List of Farm to Market Roads in Texas (400–499): FM 450

 Farm to Market Road 450 (FM 450) is a 30.6 mi route that runs through Harrison, Marion, and Upshur counties in northeastern Texas.
 It begins in western Harrison County at the intersection of FM 968 and FM 2625 (the latter also ends here) and travels north towards Hallsville.
 Before reaching the city limits, FM 450 interchanges I-20 at its exit 604.
 Heading north into Hallsville, it intersects US 80 in the center of the city.
-North of there, the road travels through a winding route through ranches and woodlands.
 At Carterville, FM 450 forms a concurrency with FM 449 and FM 2208.
 The FM 449 concurrency is about 0.1 mi while the FM 2208 concurrency is much longer.
 The two highways cross the Little Cypress Bayou.
 Before reaching Harleton, FM 2208 breaks off the concurrency towards the east while FM 450 continues into the community where it reaches SH 154.

 In Harleton, FM 450 and SH 154 together head west for 0.2 mi until FM 450 breaks off to head northwest.
 This section of the road passes through wooded areas in northwestern Harrison County.
 The road forms a concurrency with FM 726 just south of the Lake O' the Pines.
 FM 726 provides access to the southern shoreline of the lake.
 FM 450 continues northwest where it briefly enters Marion County.
 Most of the roads that intersect FM 450 provide access to a small community on the lake's western shore.
 FM 450 heads into Upshur County and shortly thereafter the city of Ore City.
 The highway ends at an intersection with US 259 and FM 1649.

 FM 450 was designated on June 11, 1945, running as a road connecting Harleton to Smyrna, a small settlement located south of the modern-day FM 726 intersection.
 On November 23, 1948, the road was extended south to Hallsville bringing the length to 13.4 mi.
 On July 15, 1949, the road was brought north to Ore City partially via what had been Spur 162.
 The last extension occurred on October 15, 1954, when FM 450 was routed south of Hallsville and assumed its current length.
-By 2016, FM 450 was rerouted north of FM 449 to go via a more straight path.
+By 2016, FM 450 was rerouted north of FM 449 on a more straighter path; the old routing of FM 450 was removed altogether.